 October to March, 16 Evenings of superb entertainment for little more than £3 per evening for members or £10.00 for individual performances at the box office on the night.
 (Admission after 7-15 pm for box office tickets)

-For all other information please contact Miss Julie Heller.
-Telephone number 01255 671239.
-Membership Application
+For all other information please contact Mrs Patricia Waller Telephone number 01255 436701 or use Membership Application.

 Monday Night at the Princes Theatre

 - The Society, which is one of the largest of its kind in the United Kingdom, was founded in December 1904.

 - It has a membership in excess of 820.